mmuratarat/mmuratarat.github.io/_pages/faq.md

 **Reason 3**: Training loss is measured during each epoch while validation loss is measured after each epoch.
 The training loss is continually reported over the course of an entire epoch; however, validation metrics are computed over the validation set only once the current training epoch is completed.
 This implies, that on average, training losses are measured half an epoch earlier.
 If you shift the training losses half an epoch to the left you’ll see that the gaps between the training and losses values are much smaller.

 **Reason 4**: The validation set may be easier than the training set.
-This can happen by chance that if the validation set is too small or it was not properly sampled (e.g., too many easy classes) or  there may be data leakage, i.e., training samples getting accidentally mixed in with validation/testing samples.
+This can happen by chance that if the validation set is smaller, but very much like it with less noise, or it was not properly sampled (e.g., too many easy classes) or there may be data leakage, i.e., training samples getting accidentally mixed in with validation/testing samples.

 **Reason 5**: Data augmentation mechanism.
-Data augmentation is usually done only on training set and not on validation set (as for the dropout regularization), and this may lead to a validation set containing "easier" cases to predict than those in the training s
+Data augmentation is usually done only on training set and not on validation set (as for the dropout regularization), and this may lead to a validation set containing "easier" cases to predict than those in the training set.

 **Reason 6**: There is also the possibility that there is a bug in the code which makes it possible that training has not converged to the optimal soluion on the training set.